aponysus/redress/docs/concepts/classification.md

 # Classification & classifier authoring

+Read this page when you want the mental model behind classification: what a classifier is, how exception and result classification interact, and what makes a classifier safe and stable in production.

+For the canonical core API usage pattern, see [Usage](../usage.md).
+For copy/paste domain examples, see [Recipes](../recipes/http.md).

 Classification is the core of redress.
 A classifier maps a failure into a small, fixed `ErrorClass` (or a richer `Classification`), and that classification drives retries, backoff, limits, and circuit breaker decisions.